Nonconventional limit theorems in discrete and continuous time via martingales: Proof of the main theorem

-It is easy to see that $\tilde U_n$ are again martingale differences, for each fixed $\delta>0$ uniform integrability under $P_{N,B_N}$ is inherited from the same property under $P_N$ and the condition {\bf B3} of Theorem \ref{TriCLT} holds uniformly over this family, as well, provided $k_N\le CN$ for some $C$.
+It is easy to see that $\tilde U_n$ are again martingale differences, for each fixed $\delta>0$ uniform integrability under $P_{N,B_N}$ is inherited from the same property under $P_N$ and the condition B3 of Theorem \ref{TriCLT} holds uniformly over this family as well, provided $k_N\le CN$ for some $C$.
 Otherwise, it has to be checked again.
 The limit $A(t)$ will of course vary depending on the behavior of $\frac{k_N}{N}$.
-If $\frac{k_N}{N}\to t_0$ then $A(t)$ gets replaced by $A(t+t_0)-A(t_0)$. \end{remark} This observation leads to the following theorem.
+If $\frac{k_N}{N}\to t_0$, then $A(t)$ gets replaced by $A(t+t_0)-A(t_0)$. \end{remark} This observation leads to the following theorem. \begin{theorem} Let $\cX$ be a complete separable metric space and for each $N \ge1$ let $F_N(\omega)$ be a $\cX$-valued and ${\cG}_{N,k_N}$-measurable random variable.
+Suppose that the distribution $\lambda_N$ of $F_N$ under $P_N$ converges weakly as $N\to\infty$ to $\lambda$ on $\cX$ and $\frac{k_N}{N}\to t_0$.
+Let the conditions of Theorem \ref{TriCLT} hold true and set